-Preliminary exams may be given one of four grades.
-These are described below.
-Members of the preliminary exam committee will convey their general feedback regarding the preliminary exam in writing to the chair of the committee no later than the deadlines listed above.
+Preliminary exams may be given one of four grades, as described below.
+Members of the preliminary exam committee will convey their feedback regarding the preliminary exam in writing to the chair of the committee no later than the deadlines listed above.
 The chair will then convey this information in writing to the student, along with the committee's grade of the exam (reached by consensus).
 The student will then be responsible for meeting with the individual committee members to obtain clarification and specifics regarding their feedback.
 The grades are:

-- 1. Accepted, no revisions required. - 2.
-Accepted pending minor revisions.
-Revisions must be completed within 4 weeks of notification of the grade. - 3.
-Revise and resubmit exam.
-Only one revision is allowed in order to become accepted, and should be completed within 4 weeks of notification of the grade, or an alternative time frame as determined by the preliminary exam committee. - 4.
-Rejected.
-A new preliminary exam may be attempted in the semester following that in which the first preliminary exam was attempted, but only one more attempt is allowed.
+- 1. Accepted, no revisions required - 2.
+Accepted pending minor revisions Revisions must be completed within 4 weeks of notification of the grade. - 3.
+Revise and resubmit exam Only one revision is allowed in order to become accepted, and should be completed within 4 weeks of notification of the grade, or an alternative time frame as determined by the preliminary exam committee.

+4. Rejected A new preliminary exam may be attempted in the semester following that in which the first preliminary exam was attempted, but only one more attempt is allowed.
 If this second exam also receives a grade of reject, then the student will no longer be allowed to continue in the program.

-Upon successful completion of the written preliminary exam, the chair of the exam committee will notify the program director, who will convey this information by letter to the Associate Vice President for Graduate Education in care of the Doctoral Candidacy Advisor.
+Upon successful completion of the written preliminary exam, a completed Preliminary Exam Agreement/Outcome form should be submitted to the Program Director.
 At this point the student should begin preparation for the oral qualifying exam.
 Check the Graduate Education web site for appropriate forms and guidelines related to the Doctoral Oral exam.